Carson Kelly Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 13th-ranked team ERA across all league pitching staffs (4.02).
+- The Yankees have a 4.01 team ERA that ranks 12th among all MLB pitching staffs.

-- Yankees pitchers combine to surrender 164 total home runs at a clip of 1.2 per game (to rank 20th in the league).
+- Yankees pitchers combine to rank 20th in baseball in home runs given up (166 total, 1.2 per game).

-- In his last outing on Friday against the Tampa Bay Rays, the right-hander tossed 7 2/3 innings, giving up one earned run while surrendering three hits.
+- In his most recent time out on Saturday against the Tampa Bay Rays, the righty tossed 6 2/3 innings, giving up one earned run while surrendering six hits.

+- The 27-year-old has amassed an ERA of 4.51, with 8.7 strikeouts per nine innings, in 27 games this season.
+Opposing hitters have a .266 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.